top of page

 Vehicle Identification

-Since some license plates may have rust or other decorations that may hide certain information, all vehicles should be required to have a new license plate every year (not stickers) on both the front and rear of the vehicle.
-This will aid law enforcement in identifying suspects that may only have limited camera angle of the vehicle in question.
-Also, tinted windows should be banned for the same reason.
+Since some license plates may have rust or decorations like plastic coverings that may make the plate unreadable, all vehicle registrations should be required to have a new license plate every year (not stickers) on both the front and rear of the vehicle.
+This will aid law enforcement that may only have limited camera angle of the vehicle in question.
+Also, tinted windows should be banned for the same reason for the sake of public safety.

 Engine Safety (New Engine)

-Auto manufacturers should be required to treat new engines with an engine block sealer to repair any possible microscopic cracks and defects that may have occurred during the manufacturing process.
-This is a low-cost measure that not only will improve the fuel efficiency and performance of the vehicle, but also may reduce the chance of engine failure that may pose a safety risk to the consumer.
+Auto manufacturers should be required to treat new engines with an engine block sealer to repair microscopic cracks and defects that may have occurred during the manufacturing process.
+This low-cost measure not only will improve the fuel efficiency and performance of the vehicle, but also may reduce the chance of engine failure that poses a risk to the consumer.

 Engine Safety (Fuel Treatment)